nest/nest-simulator/doc/htmldoc/installation/mac_install.rst

 ======================

 Building NEST on macOS requires some developer tools.
-There are several sources from which you can install them, e.g., Conda-forge, Homebrew, or MacPorts.
+There are several sources from which you can install them, e.g., conda-forge, Homebrew, or MacPorts.
 The most important recommendation for an easy and stable build is *not to mix tools from different sources*.
 This includes your Python installation: Taking Python from conda-forge and all else from Homebrew may work, but can also lead to various complications.